A Parent’s Guide to Candid Photos

 Tip 13 - How to get accurate focus?

-One of the biggest headaches for many DSLR photographers, amateur or professional, is the “blurry image”.
-Many DSLR photographers encounter the “disaster blur” where nothing is in focus, or the wrong thing is in focus.
+One of the biggest headaches for many mirrorless (or DSLR) photographers, amateur or professional, is the “blurry image”.
+Many photographers encounter the “disaster blur” where nothing is in focus, or the wrong thing is in focus.
 There are many reasons for the error.

 Tip 14 - Motion Blur